udovychenkoqa/udovychenkoqa/README.md

 ## Hi, I'm Anton 👋

 I am a QA Engineer with 3 years of practical experience in software web-based (UI and Rest API), and mobile apps (IOS and Android).
-I have 1.5 year of Automation experience using JavaScript + Playwright
+I have 1.5 year of Automation experience using JS/TS, Playwright

 #### 🤙 Connect with me
 <p align="left">